Summer 2026 OLLI Digital Catalog – under construction

 Estate planning organizes your affairs to accomplish long range goals for yourself and your family.
 We explore the three stages of estate planning, clarify the role of a power of attorney, unravel the probate process and explain the use of trusts to avoid probate.
 This class also covers personal property memorandums, jointly owned assets and appropriate beneficiary designations as well as the ethics surrounding asset protection planning.

-Taught by: Michele Procino-Wells
+Taught by: Michele Procino-Wells, Amber Woodland

 Learn more about this course